ccodwg/CovidTimelineCanada/geo/README.md

 # Geographic data

 Comprehensive names and population data are available for health regions in `hr.csv`, provinces/territories in `pt.csv` and Canada in `can.csv`.
-For historical reasons, `health_regions.csv` exists as a duplicate of `hr.csv`.

 ## Map files